tari-project/tari/RFC/src/Glossary.md

 during asset issuance and can be updated at [Checkpoint]s.

 ## CommitteeSelectionStrategy
-[CommitteeSelectionStrategy]: #committeeselectionstrategy 'A strategy for the DAN to algorithmically select candidates for the committee from the available registered Validator Nodes'
+[CommitteeSelectionStrategy]: #committeeselectionstrategy 'A strategy for the DAN to select candidates for the committee from the available registered Validator Nodes'
 A strategy for the DAN to algorithmically select candidates for the committee from the available registered Validator Nodes.
 The VNs will need accept the nomination to become part of the committee.

 ## ConsensusStrategy